-Recent exploration work has focused on the Orenada property, located approximately 4 km southeast of Val d’Or.
-Orenada hosts two near surface vein-type gold deposits, Zone 2 and Zone 4, and Alexandria’s 45,000 metre drill program in 2017 intersected the gold vein system for more than 2.5 km along strike, centered around the Zone 4 open pit.
-The drilling has increased the strike length of the deposits by more than 300% over the previously known dimensions and the gold mineralization remains open along strike as well as at depth.
+Recent exploration work has focused on the Orenada property, located approximately 4 km southeast of Val d´Or.
+Orenada hosts two near surface vein-type gold deposits, Zone 2 and Zone 4, and in 2017 a 45,000 metre drill program intersected the gold vein system for more than 2.5 km along strike, centered around the Zone 4 open pit.
+The drilling has increased the strike length of the deposits by more than 300% over the previously known dimensions and the gold mineralization remains open along strike and at depth.

-In June 2018, Alexandria released a resource estimate at Orenada Zone 2 and Zone 4 with Indicated Resources of 3.8 Mt at a gold grade of 1.6 g/t and an Inferred Resource of 2.1 Mt at a grade of 1.9 g/t.
-A 0.4 g/t gold cut-off grade was used for open pit ore and a 2.0 g/t cut-off for underground material.
+In June 2018, a resource estimate at Orenada Zone 2 and Zone 4 was released with Indicated Resources of 3.8 Mt at a gold grade of 1.6 g/t and an Inferred Resource of 2.1 Mt at a grade of 1.9 g/t (0.4 g/t gold cut-off grade for open pit and a 2.0 g/t cut-off for underground).

 Updated resource contains approximately 194,500 ounces Indicated at 1.6 g/t gold and 126,300 ounces Inferred at 1.89 g/t gold from Orenada Zones 2 and 4 (0.4 g/t to 2.0 g/t cut-off).